All4Nothing/All4Nothing.github.io/_pages/about.md

 ---
 title: "Hi all!
-I'm OOOOOO👋🏻"
+I'm YongJoo Kim"
 permalink: /about/
 layout: single
 comments: false
 ---

-본인 소개 여기에 입력
+Hi, my name is YongJoo Kim.
+I'm an undergraduate student at Korea University, majoring Computer Science & Engineering.
+I'm interested in machine learning and deep learning, especially in CV and LLM.